 She nodded and wandered off.
 I set my cell phone on the table and waited for my coffee and rolls.
 I wasn’t big on raw fish most of the time, so I went for the California rolls.
 I just liked having something to pile wasabi and soy sauce on and eat.
 After a while the old Japanese lady brought me eight rolls and hazelnut coffee, and I proceeded to snack.
 I lit up a cigarette and tried to relax.
 This Soul Harvester would be a tough takedown.
 An hour passed, and another, the sun set in its usual, casual way.

 As I went to open a fresh pack of cigarettes, my phone rang.
-I snaked it up and answered it, “Where?”
+I snaked it up.
+“Where?”

 “Joe’s Pub, on Wayne, you know the place?”